-Almost every state has unsettled borders issues with one another that increase hostile tendencies in the region.
-Early Soviet rule ensured that no Soviet republic would have an easy succession and drew borders that did not take into account ethnicities thus creating large minorities in every country.
-Fergana Valley, which is shared by the three countries of Kyrgyzstan,Tajikistan and Uzbekistan, ended up with the most complex and sensitive border delineation.
-Fergana Valley is a fertile and most densely populated region in Central Asia with more than 14 million people; it is also one of the potentially most explosive regions of the former Soviet Union.
-Since independence, Fergana Valley experienced two major inter-ethnic clashes, a massacre and an attempt of coup by a terrorist group of Islamic Movement of Uzbekistan.
-All three parts of the Fergana Valley pose clear dangers for regional security by having dangerous antigovernment sentiment, susceptibility to radical movements, drug-trafficking route from Afghanistan that intensifies organized crime presence.
+Almost every state has unsettled border issues with one another that increase hostile tendencies in the region.
+Early Soviet rule ensured that no Soviet republic would have an easy succession from the union and drew borders that did not take into account ethnicity thus creating large minorities in every country.
+Fergana Valley, which is shared by three countries of Kyrgyzstan,Tajikistan and Uzbekistan, ended up with the most complex and sensitive border delineation.
+Fergana Valley is a fertile and most densely populated region in Central Asia with a quarter of the region’s population amounting to more than ten million people.